UI5/linter/docs/Rules.md

 ## unsupported-api-usage

 Checks whether the UI5 API is used correctly, for example, whether a formatter in a JavaScript/TypeScript binding declaration is of type `function`.

+## no-outdated-manifest-version

+For legacy free UI5, required manifest version is 2.
+This test checks the `_version` property in `manifest.json`.

+## no-removed-manifest-property

+In manifest version 2, some of the properties are removed and they do not match anymore to the new schema.

+## no-renamed-manifest-property

+In manifest version 2, some of the properties are renamed, so the new names must be adjusted to match the schema.